chiragsmagnani/Retail-Store-Analysis/README.md

 # Retail-Store-Analysis
-A retail store project performed which gives an ad hoc report and answers various questions that are needed answered from the real time data provided
+A retail store analysis which gives an ad hoc report and answers various questions that are needed answered from real time data